Typically, the peace lily is a durable and hardy indoor plant, with long and dark green oval-shaped leaves narrowing to a pointed tip.

 It says a lot about a plant when its biggest problem is dusty leaves that need to be wiped off every so often.

-If the edges of your peace lily leaves turn a sickly yellow, brown or black colour, the root of the problem is usually water related.
-But is the discoloration due to too little or too much watering?
+If the edges of your peace lily leaves turn a sickly yellow, brown or black colour, the root of the problem is usually water-related.
+But is the discolouration due to too little or too much watering?
 Or the type of water you use?
 Or is there some other cause?
 Let’s narrow it down.

 There’s Something in The Water